S. L. A. Marshall

-His most famous publication is Men Against Fire: The Problem of Battle Command, which claimed that fewer than 25% of men in combat actually fired their weapons at the enemy.
-While the data used to support this has been challenged, his conclusion that a significant number of soldiers do not fire their weapons in combat has been verified by multiple studies performed by other armies, going back to the 18th century and continuing into the 20th.
+his most famous being Men Against Fire: The Problem of Battle Command.

-Why this is so remains contested; Marshall argued that even with their own lives at risk, the resistance of the average individual “...toward killing a fellow man" was such that "he will not...take life if it is possible to turn away from that responsibility and at the vital point, he becomes a conscientious objector".
-Others argue so-called 'low fire' is a function of training and discipline, and is a positive attribute.
-These debates continue since understanding is crucial to overcoming them through training, as well as dealing with actual or potential combat-stress disorder.
+In Men Against Fire, Marshall argued that fewer than 25 percent of soldiers actually fired at the enemy during combat.
+His analysis of the causes remains contested, while the data and methodology used to support his claim have been challenged.
+However, despite these misgivings, his conclusion that a significant percentage of troops failed to produce aimed fire in action have been reinforced by other studies, while his suggestions on how to reduce these numbers remain influential.

-Personal biography
+Personal details

-Marshall was born in Catskill, New York on July 18, 1900, the son of Caleb C. and Alice Medora (Beeman) Marshall.
-He was raised in Colorado and California, where he briefly worked as a child actor for Essanay Studios; his family relocated to El Paso, Texas where he attended high school.
+Samuel Lyman Atwood Marshall was born in Catskill, New York, on July 18, 1900, son of Caleb C. and Alice Medora (Beeman) Marshall.
+He was raised in Colorado and California, where he briefly worked as a child actor for Essanay Studios, before his family relocated to El Paso, Texas, where he attended high school.

 He was married three times, first to Ruth Elstner, with whom he had a son before divorcing; his second wife, Edith Ives Westervelt, died in 1953 and he had three daughters with his third wife, Catherine Finnerty.
 Marshall died in El Paso on December 17, 1977, and was buried at Fort Bliss National Cemetery, Section A, Grave 124.
 The University of Texas at El Paso library has a special collection built around his books and manuscripts.